Image

 What is a DUI in Polk County, MO?

-A police officer may arrest someone for a DWI in Missouri for a long list of reasons.
+You could be arrested for a DWI in Missouri for a number of reasons.
 Under Missouri law, it is illegal to drive while intoxicated, including but not limited to driving under the influence of alcohol.
-Though DWI arrests are often accusations of driving drunk, you can also be arrested for a DWI due to allegedly operating a vehicle while under the influence of some kind of mind-altering drug.
+Though DWI arrests are often accusations of driving drunk, you can also be arrested for a DWI on suspicion of driving a vehicle while under the influence of some kind of psychoactive drug.

-The same Missouri law prohibits driving while intoxicated by drugs that impair your consciousness or motor skills.
-That means that a police officer can arrest you if they suspect that you are impaired, including being high as a result of marijuana or THC use or under the influence of narcotics or pharmaceuticals like opiates.
+The same Missouri law prohibits driving while impared by drugs that impair skills necessary to driving including motor skills, reaction time and decision making.
+That means that you can be subject to arrest if a police officer believes that you are impaired, including being high as a result of marijuana or THC use or under the influence of narcotics or pharmaceuticals like opiates.

-If you were arrested for a DWI in Missouri, speak to a DUI attorney near you right away.
-Chris Combs of Combs Waterkotte is a reuptable and capable Polk County-based DUI attorney near you, Chris Combs of Combs Waterkotte is accessible, experienced and skilled.
-For a trustworthy DUI attorney near you, call (314) 900-HELP.
+If you were arrested for driving while intoxicated in Missouri, contact a DUI attorney near you as soon as possible.
+Chris Combs of Combs Waterkotte is a skilled Polk County-based DUI attorney near you.
+When you need a DUI attorney near you whom you can trust, call (314) 900-HELP.

-DUI Stops and Arrests in Polk County, MO
+Getting Stopped or Arrested for a DUI in Polk County, MO

-You owe it to yourself to know your rights lest you are pulled over for driving intoxicated.
-Speak to an experienced Polk County, MO DUI attorney near you with Combs Waterkotte at (314) 900-HELP to understand your rights and what to do if an officer ever stops you while you are operating a vehicle in Missouri.
-And if you have already gone through a traffic stop and were arrested for intoxicated driving, our incredible Polk County, MO defense attorneys will fight for your freedom and justice.
+It is critical that you know your rights lest you are stopped for driving intoxicated.
+Speak to an experienced Polk County, MO DUI attorney near you with Combs Waterkotte at (314) 900-HELP to learn about your rights and what you should do if an officer ever stops you while you are operating a vehicle in Missouri.
+And if you have already gone through a traffic stop and were arrested for intoxicated driving, our incredible Polk County, MO defense lawyers will fight for your freedom and justice.

 DUI Traffic Stops in Polk County, MO

 In order to pull someone over, a Polk County, MO or any Missouri police officer must have reasonable suspicion.
-For a DWI, reasonable suspicion would be represented by behaviors like like drifting out of lane, going on a road going in the wrong direction and any other driving behaviors such as inconsistencies in speed, swerving or alternating between braking and accelerating.
+In the case of a DWI, reasonable suspicion could be represented by behaviors like like drifting out of lane, driving the wrong way down a road and other erratic behaviors such as alternating extremes in speed, swerving or stopping and going.

-A police officer is not allowed to conduct a traffic stop unless they can identify reasonable suspicion that you are committing the crime of driving while intoxicated meet the higher burden of probable cause in order to actually arrest you for a DWI.
+A police officer is not permitted to conduct a traffic stop unless they can identify reasonable suspicion that you are breaking the law by driving while intoxicated satisfy the higher burden of probable cause in order to actually arrest you for a DWI.

-If you feel that you were unlawfully stopped for or accused of your Polk County, MO DWI, contact a DUI attorney near you right away.
-If an officer stopped you without any reasonable suspicion, even if they then obtained evidence that you were driving drunk, a DUI attorney near Polk County, MO will help get your case dismissed and put to rest so you can put this behind you and be free.
+If you believe that you were improperly stopped for or accused of your Polk County, MO DWI, reach out to a DUI attorney near you at your earliest opportunity.
+If you were stopped by an officer without giving them reasonable suspicion, even if they have proof that you were driving under the influence, a DUI attorney near Polk County, MO will help get your case dismissed and put to rest so you can move on with your life.

 Sobriety Tests for DUIs in Polk County, MO

-If you are pulled over by an officer under suspicion of inhebriated driving, they will want to obtain proof to show that you are intoxicated.
+If a law officer stops you due to suspected inhebriated driving, they will likely try to get you to do a test to prove that you are under the influence.
 When it comes to roadside tests used by Polk County, MO police officers to determine intoxication, there are two primary types they may utilize: field sobriety tests and chemical tests.

 1. Chemical Tests (ie. a breathalizer)

-When police officers stop drivers in Polk County MO for DUIs, they often turn to chemical tests to collect evidence that the driver was intoxicated at the time of the stop.
-There are a few different types of chemical tests using bodily samples from blood to breath to saliva to urine that check for the presence and concentration of various substances including alcohol.
+When police officers stop drivers in Polk County MO for drunk driving or driving under the influence, they often turn to chemical tests to collect evidence that the driver had ingested drugs or alcohol.
+Chemical tests include tests of the bodily samples from blood to breath to saliva to urine that check for the presence and concentration of substances like alcohol.

-Each state has its own laws and many, including Missouri have what is known as an implied consent law, via which, as a Polk County, MO driver or driver anywhere in Missouri, you automatically agree to submit to chemical sobriety tests simply by driving a vehicle.
-A smart DUI attorney near you will tell you that you can refuse to a chemical test like a breathalyzer, but refusal can carry a criminal charge in itself.
-Still, the police cannot physically force you to take the test.
+Like most US states, Missouri has in place an implied consent law, via which, as a Polk County, MO driver or driver anywhere in Missouri, you automatically agree to participate in chemical sobriety tests just by getting behind the wheel.
+A smart DUI attorney near you will tell you that you can refuse to submit to a chemical test like a breathalyzer, but you can face legal consequences for the act of refusing the test.
+Still, you cannot be physically forced to take the test.

 If you already did a breathalyzer test, consult an experienced Polk County, MO DUI attorney near you to discuss your defense and how they can help you.
-As your Polk County, MO DUI attorney near you, Combs Waterkotte will investigate and scrutinize the details of your test to determine whether the breathalyzer or other test was performed legally and whether it should or should not be admissible in court.
+As your DUI attorney near Polk County, MO, Combs Waterkotte will investigate and scrutinize the details of your test to examine whether the breathalyzer or other test was performed lawfully and whether it is or is not admissible in court.

 2. Field Sobriety Tests

-Field tests are subjective tests sometimes used during a DWI stop that attempt to determine whether you are intoxicated through a series of demonstrative tasks.
-The National Highway Traffic and Safety Administration has specified three standardized field tests that police officers can use to test drivers in Polk County, MO and all over the United States.
+Field tests during a DWI traffic stop are subjective tests that are designed to determine whether you are impaired through a series of demonstrative tasks.
+The National Highway Traffic and Safety Administration has specified three standardized field tests police officers subject drivers to in Polk County, MO and all over the United States.

 1. Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction